MarkPflug/Sylvan.Data.Excel/docs/Async.md

 ExcelDataReader and ExcelDataWriter both support "async" operations.
 In order to ensure proper async behavior, you must use the `CreateAsync` method to create instances.
-In this mode, the entire file will be asynchronously buffered into memory.
+In this mode, the entire file must be buffered in memory, and all IO will be handled asynchronously.

+The CreateAsync methods are only supported on .NET Core versions.

 Reading:
 ```